symmetriccurve/Interview-questions/Work Flow Questions.md

 ---

 ### How do you keep up with the technologies ?
 I think there is no other industry that is changing as rapidly as software development😭.

-I set aside at-least 30 minutes of my time to keep up to date with the technologies.
+I set aside at-least 30 minutes 🕔 🕠 of my time to keep up to date with the technologies.

-I avidly follow [hacker news](https://news.ycombinator.com/) for all my tech updates, each news link takes to different websites.
+I avidly follow 🐶[hacker news](https://news.ycombinator.com/) for all my tech updates, each news link takes to different websites.

-I look at [stackoverflow]( https://stackoverflow.com/?tab=week) top questions:, I also love to popular medium stories from the developers from big tech companies,
+I look at [stackoverflow]( https://stackoverflow.com/?tab=week) top questions🔥, I also love to read popular medium stories from the developers from top tech companies.

-and yeah, I also catch up with [podcasts](https://softwareengineeringdaily.com) if I am sick of reading.
+and yeah, I also catch up with 🎶 🎵[podcasts](https://softwareengineeringdaily.com) if I am sick of reading 😅.

 ---